apwete/CogentRoleplay-Core/Playing the Game.md

 >
 > * Erin's Player calculates Erin's **Dice Pool** as 5D6.
 3D6 (Base) + 1D6 (Intelligence) + 1D6 (Mage Vocation) + 1D6 (Sorcery)
 > * The Narrator reminds Erin's Player about their *Wand of Power* and tells them to add +1D6 to their **Dice Pool** for a total of 6D6.
 Further to this, the Narrator tells them that the goblins are completely unaware of Erin's presence and they have *Advantage* on their **Dice Pool**.
-> * Using the *Cheetsheet* as a guide, the Narrator feels that the fireball (a powerful spell) would be a significant strain on an average Mage.
+> * Using the *Cheatsheet* as a guide, the Narrator feels that the fireball (a powerful spell) would be a significant strain on an average Mage.
 The Narrator uses a **Dice Pool** of 4D6 and a difficulty of 31% pass rate to generate a CL 3.
 > * Erin's Player rolls their dice and gets 1, 3, 3, 4, 4, and 5.
 This generates 5 successes or a Narrative Success of +2.
 >
 > The fireball lands on the group of goblins and sets them all on fire.
 The spell casting was so effective that the heat generated causes Medium Injuries (-2D6 Injury Penalty) to each of the goblins that are on fire.